|Aerial view of same area shown in Photo One. From

-perspective it is obvious that these rocks have in fact been
+this perspective it is obvious that these rocks have

-whole new picture of the site comes into view.
-A ground view of a rock-strewn field south of Santa Fe, New Mexico, in which the
+air, a whole new picture of the site comes into view.
+A ground view of a rock-strewn field south of Santa Fe, New Mexico, in

-stones appear more or less randomly distributed, except for a few possible alignments.
-No overall pattern can be detected at ground
+which the stones appear more or less randomly distributed, except for a few possible alignments.
+No overall pattern can be

 Photos by Tom Baker